christinechou/Personify/_PRESS-RELEASE.md

   > '' -->

 ## References ##
   > Check out Watsons's API for more information on how AI is used to extract tone from written text.
+For more information on understanding your tone score, visit: http://www.ibm.com/watson/developercloud/doc/tone-analyzer/understanding-tone.shtml